 - Plant expansion.
 To ensure sufficient water supply for the future plant expansion and address complicated overlapping regulatory requirements, we tapped into our technical knowledge and regulatory credibility to eliminate permitting.

-- Grandfathering the facility upgrade potentially saved our client more than $500,000 in regulatory exposure, and more significantly, avoided a two-year facility opening delay.
+- Saved our client potentially more than $500,000 in regulatory exposure, and more significantly, avoided a two-year facility opening delay by grandfathering the facility upgrade